MoipatiThoobe/AWS-challenge-week-2/README.md

 An IAM user is an entity that you create in AWS to represent the person or application that uses it to interact with AWS, a user in AWS consists of a name and credentials.
 There are 2 types of users in AWS, **account owner (root user)** or an **AWS Identity and Access Management (IAM) user.
 The root user is created when the AWS account is created and IAM users are created by the root user or IAM administrator for the account.
 All AWS users have security credentials.

-In the Hands On lab, I did the following:
+In the Hands On lab, I will do the following:
-* Created an IAM user
+* Create an IAM user
-* Created a password for the user
+* Create a password for the user
-* Attached permissions to the IAM user that gave them administrator privileges
+* Attach permissions to the IAM user that gave them administrator privileges
-* Used Multi factor authentication to secure the user
+* Use Multi factor authentication to secure the user

 1. Create of the Administrator user